orthanc-mirrors/orthanc-book/Sphinx/source/faq/troubleshooting.rst

   most recent version of the mainline), or versions more recent than ``jodogne/orthanc:1.1.0``.

+* **Orthanc slows down if storing many files**: The default database engine that is built in Orthanc is `SQLite
+  <https://www.sqlite.org/>`__.
+As SQLite is above all a lightweight
+  database engine, it is not designed to `store very large datasets
+  <https://www.sqlite.org/whentouse.html>`__.
+If you are sure that you
+  have properly disabled run-time debug assertions (cf. above), but still experience degradation in performance over time, you should seriously consider switching to a more scalable database engine.
+To this end, you can notably check out the :ref:`official PostgreSQL plugin <postgresql>`.

+  As a rule of thumb, the performance of the default SQLite engine built in Orthanc should run fine up to about 50,000 DICOM instances.

 * **Orthanc Explorer is slow under Windows on the localhost**:

   - Favor ``127.0.0.1`` instead of ``localhost`` when specifying the